na-na-hi/renget/archive/smgenloreNPCs.md

 -> **Zhu Rong (Chinese)** and **Gong Gong (Chinese)** - The two Titans of Chinese Joust and Corrupted Joust (S3 & S7). <-

-   Zhu Rong was the chief God of the element of Fire, Patron of the South and the Heavenly Court's Chief Executioner - famous for the legendary days-long conflict from his irritation *(and innate elemental opposition)* against the Black Water Demon / God / Dragon *~~/ Thing~~*, Gong Gong, who was himself sick of being treated as a useless errands boy within the Heavenly Court.
+   Zhu Rong was the chief God of the element of Fire, Patron of the South and the Heavenly Court's Chief Executioner - famous for the legendary days-long conflict from his irritation *(and innate elemental opposition)* against the Black Water Demon / God / Dragon *~~/ Thing~~*, Gong Gong, who was himself sick of being treated as a useless errands boy within the Heavenly Court despite his great upper-God matching strength.
-   The conflict was what 'shook the heavens', caused the great floods that formed the Eastern Sea on the previously flat plain of land that was Earth *(or at least, the known Earth to the Chinese)*, tilted the Chinese continent towards the sea and was the one what shook the Heavenly Pillars supporting the sky so much that Nu Wa had to step in to repair things with the elemental stones (that she created specifically for the emergency, and uses in-game), replacing one of them with a Primordial Tortoise's leg; leading to the constellation's tilt that made Polaris the North Star.
+   Their conflict was the one that 'shook the heavens', caused the great floods that formed the Eastern Sea *(on the previously flat plain of land that was Earth) (or at least, the known Earth to the Ancient Chinese)*, tilted the entire Chinese continent towards the Eastern Sea and shook the Heavenly Pillars supporting the sky so much, that Nu Wa had to step in to repair things with the elemental stones (that she created specifically for the emergency, and uses in-game).
+While the Earthly conflict tilted the Earth towards the South-East, it was the North-Western Heavenly Pillar that was damaged, with Nu Wa replacing it with a Primordial Tortoise's leg *(that, or alternatively all of them were smashed up, and she simply fucked up the measurement for the North-Western one)*; leading to the tilt of the constellations to the North-West, that made the previously 'central' Polaris into the North Star.
 Note, each 'Gong' withing Gong Gong is pronounced differently, so it's more like 'Ghong Gkong' but just translates poorly *~~(because Mandarin is a great language to learn, but just a horrible language to speak)~~*.
-   In the end, Zhu Rong is the one who remains victorious, and Gong Gong sent into exhile from the Heavenly Court.
+   In the end, Zhu Rong is the one who remained victorious, and Gong Gong was sent into exhile from the Heavenly Court, often placed in a particularly nasty region of Di Yu (Chinese Hell).

-   Since I don't have an excuse for a Chinese Joust aside, as for other neat details about the map, Zhu Rong is placed outside the Heavenly Court, which has statues of Guan Yu, acting Heavenly Emperor / most important Chinese God at the time of the map's release ~~and before Ao Kuang's retro skin was re-introduced for Kukulkan, it was (and still is) featured as a statue across the pond at Chaos spawn~~.
-Furthermore, the way toward the Heavenly Court ironically has one of its entrance pillars destroyed - the one as if you were entering via the jungle to the Pheonix - an obvious reference to the legend.
+   Since I don't have an excuse for a Chinese Joust aside, as for some neat details about the map;
+ - Zhu Rong is placed outside the Heavenly Court, which has statues of Guan Yu, acting Heavenly Emperor / most important Chinese God at the time of the map's release. *Additionally, the way toward the Heavenly Court has one of its entrance pillars destroyed - the one as if you were entering via the Jungle to the Phoenix - an obvious reference to the legend.*
-   Meanwhile, Gong Gong is placed in the Garden of Peaches of Immortality - the role itself as 'Guardian of the Garden of the Peaches of Immortality' being an insultive joke-job that Sun Wukong initially had, and which works for Gong-Gong's role within his legend.
-This is also why the 'peaceful peach garden' is oddly the Chaos side of this map.
+ - Gong Gong is placed in the Garden of Peaches of Immortality - the role itself as 'Guardian of the Garden of the Peaches of Immortality' being an insultive joke-job that Sun Wukong initially had, and which works for Gong-Gong's role within his legend.
+This is also why the 'peaceful peach garden' is oddly the Chaos side of this map. *Before Ao Kuang's retro skin was re-introduced for Kukulkan, it was (and still is) also featured as a statue across the pond at Chaos spawn as an easter egg.*

-   While Gong Gong's design is reminiscent of a really big Kara Shishi *(the name of the Lion-dog beasts / 'Foo-Dogs' that those general statues are of)*; the key detail difference is that Shi Shi don't have serpentine tails (or any tails for that matter) and the copper adornments across the statue and around it's head are that identical to what Gong Gong was described with.
+  While Gong Gong's design is reminiscent of a really big Kara Shishi *(the name of the Lion-dog beasts / 'Foo-Dogs', that those general statues are of)*; the key detail difference is that Shi Shi don't have serpentine tails (or any tails for that matter) and the copper adornments across the statue and around it's head are that identical to what Gong Gong was described with.
 That, and his torso is also far more humanoid overall than what would be expected of a Shi Shi *(who, as the "Lion-dog" translation suggests, are supposed to be a cross between lions and dogs, not fat old men from NTR hentai)*.
-Much like Nu Wa / Ao Kuang in-game, Gong Gong is said to freely be able to shift between Serpentine, Draconic and Monstrous-Humanoid at will, so the form does fit the name, even if it is a bit unorthadox.
+Much like Nu Wa / Ao Kuang in-game, Gong Gong is said to freely be able to shift between Serpentine, Draconic and Monstrous-Humanoid at will, so the form does fit the name, even if it is a bit unorthodox.
    Finally, all four auspicious beasts are also present - White Tigers and Black Turtles are the buff camps respectively, the Chaos-side Towers are Azure Dragons, while the Order-side Phoenixes are Vermillion Birds

 -> ~~Oh, and if you never twigged, the entire Chinese Joust map itself is shaped after Hou Yi's bow.~~ <-